One Island, Endless Options—Here's Where to Start

 From world-class diving and rainforest hikes to hummingbird encounters and Caribbean golf — your ultimate activity guide to Tobago.

 Most Caribbean islands offer sun, sand, and a swim-up bar.
 Tobago offers something rarer: genuine variety.
 In a single day you can snorkel above a living reef at dawn, hike through the oldest protected rainforest in the western hemisphere by mid-morning, devour freshly caught fish on a wooden bench at noon, and watch hummingbirds feed from your hand in the afternoon.
-This is not a destination for passive holiday-makers — it is a playground for curious travellers.
+This is not a destination for passive holidaymakers—it is a playground for curious travelers.

 On & Under the Water